Reviewed by Mike Kelly

 Here’s everything you need to know about getting a home inspection.

-Inspections usually take around 2-3 hours and it’s a good idea to be present during the process so that you can ask any questions that may arise.
+Inspections usually take around an hour, but may take longer depending on the size of the home.
+It’s a good idea to be present during the process so that you can ask any questions that may arise.
 At the end of the inspection, you’ll receive a report detailing the inspector’s findings.
-Depending on the contents of the report, you may wish to reconsider (or even rescind altogether) your offer on the property.
+Depending on the contents of the report, you may wish to reconsider (or even rescind altogether) your offer on the property—though you’ll need to have established that option as a condition of the sale.

 Canadians face a unique weather system with extreme temperature and precipitation variations.
 Over time, this can take its toll on buildings.
 It’s a good idea to select a local home inspector as they’ll have a better idea of the risks specific to your climate.
 For example, Canada’s west coast receives a lot of rain.
 So, a home inspector there is likely to pay specific attention to the building envelope while checking for water ingress, as well as checking the basement for mould.